Testing Hypotheses regarding Covariance and Correlation matrices with the R package CovCorTest: Introduction

-Because all underlying approaches and tests are based on empirical covariance and correlation matrices, our functions should only be used for metrical data, although further assumptions, like being a repeated measure design, are not required.
+Because all underlying approaches and tests are based on empirical covariance and correlation matrices, our functions should only be used for metric data, although further assumptions, such as a repeated-measures design, are not required.

-In the subsequent section, we will introduce the statistical multivariate model, the investigated null hypotheses, together with the underlying assumptions.
+In the subsequent section, we will introduce the statistical multivariate model, the investigated null hypotheses, and the underlying assumptions.
 Afterwards, we present the implemented inference procedures, followed by the applications from the R package \textbf{CovCorTest} illustrated by some examples using a real-world dataset.
 After all, a conclusion and outlook complete the paper.